pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-subclass.md

 Select "private boolean isLabor;"

-#|en| The <code>isLabor</code> field is used to indicate information now implied by the hierarchy, so the field can be removed<br/><br/>The best way to do so is to first use <a href="/self-encapsulate-field">Self-Encapsulate Field</a> and then override the getter in subclasses so that it return own fixed value (such methods usually called "polymorphic constant method").
+#|en| The `isLabor` field is used to indicate information now implied by the hierarchy, so the field can be removed<br/><br/>The best way to do so is to first use <a href="/self-encapsulate-field">Self-Encapsulate Field</a> and then override the getter in subclasses so that it return own fixed value (such methods usually called "polymorphic constant method").

-#|en| So we declare <code>isLabor</code> getters in both classes.
+#|en| So we declare `isLabor` getters in both classes.

 Go to the end of "JobItem"